astro-informatics/s2fft/README.rst

 A brief summary is shown in the table below for the recursion (left) and precompute (right) algorithms, with ``S2FFT`` running on GPUs (for further details see Price & McEwen, in prep.).
-Note that our compute time is agnostic to spin number (which is not the case for many other methods that scale linearly with spin.
+Note that our compute time is agnostic to spin number (which is not the case for many other methods that scale linearly with spin).

 +------+-----------+-----------+----------+-----------+----------+----------+---------+
 |      |       Recursive Algorithm        |       Precompute Algorithm                |